anupavanm/goodbye-repetitive-strain-injury/README.md

  * Buying a new ergonomic mouse, keyboard, adjustable table
  * Take frequent breaks (including stretching wrist and fingers).
  * Even take plenty of supplements (magnesium, B-complex, Bromelain).
- * Programming/Installing the software that minimizes typing or mouse clicks :point_up_2:
+ * Programming/Installing the software that minimizes typing or mouse clicks
  * Stop playing video games after work
- * Sit in chair with ice on hands and watch TV for hours :clock830:
+ * Sit in chair with ice on hands and watch TV for hours
  * Visit chiropractor
- * Surgery :worried:
+ * Surgery

 **After spending lot of money doing all these changes to your lifestyle, the pain just lowers a bit.
 Never gets cured permanently**
 Then our pain gets back within a short span of using the computer.